themetalsaint/updatedPortfolio/README.md

 # Professional Portfolio

-The purpose of this webpage is to create a professional portfolio to display msome of my work, services offered, and contact information.
+The purpose of this webpage is to create a professional portfolio to display some of my work, services offered, and contact information.

 ## Navigation Bar